Edinburgh-Chemistry-Teaching/MD_ResearchTechniques/paper.md

 ## Session 3

 ## Assessment
-- Report the methodology and observations in a condensed written format.
+The course is designed to be assessed in two ways.
+Overall comprehension of the Report the methodology and observations in a condensed written format.

 # Reuse, implementation and modification